jdtsmith/python-mls/README.md

 # FAQs

-- **How does Python-MLS work?** It looks for the normal continuation prompt in (i)python's output, and if found, quietly interrupts the process, removes the partial command from the history, and starts a "native" emacs continued statement.
-On continued lines it computes and uses a _line prefix_ computed to match your prompt, like `  ...`.
-Importantly, the prefixes added are only _decoration_, and are not in the actual text, so it is easy to select, kill, yank and operate on it just as in a normal buffer.
+- **How does Python-MLS work?** It looks for the normal continuation prompt (e.g. ` ...`) in (i)Python's output, and if found, quietly interrupts the process, removes the partial command from the history, and starts a "native" emacs continued statement.
+On continued lines, it uses a computed _line prefix_ which matches your prompt.
+Importantly, the prefixes added are only _decoration_, and are not in the actual text, so it is easy to select, navigate, kill, yank and operate on it just as in a normal python-mode buffer.

 - **How else can you make a multi-line statement?** You can break any line at any time with `C-j`.
 So a multi line-statement like the following is perfectly allowable:
   ```